-When a person develops an Effexor addiction, they can face some of the most challenging withdrawal symptoms when trying to quit.
+When a person develops an Effexor addiction, they can face some extremely challenging withdrawal symptoms when trying to quit.
 Our residential drug treatment center is aware of other, better answers than living your life medicated on antidepressants that you can’t stop taking, even though you very much want to.

 15 Years Experience by Professionals Who Understand Your Journey.

-The medication is what is controlling the mood swings, and manic or depressed episodes, not the person.
-This is where the start may truly exist with Effexor dependence, people start to rely on this drug to control their depression, balance out their moods, improve their general happiness and quality of life.
-Without the drug, the person would return to their previous state of mental health; most people want to be happy and some people rely on an antidepressant to achieve their happiness.
-It can be scary to think about having to return to the previous state of depression or mania, and for many people, it may seem easier to continue with Effexor abuse to alleviate problems rather than dealing with them in other ways, other therapeutic choices.
+Since most people just want to be happy and may even be too fatigued or discouraged to seek out alternative treatments, they may opt to continue to rely on antidepressants to achieve their happiness.
+It can be scary to think about having to return to the previous state of depression or mania, and for many people, it may seem easier to continue taking Effexor to alleviate problems rather than dealing with them with the help of SNRI alternative therapeutic choices.

 Is It Possible to Find Peace and Happiness Without Medication?